hazelcast/hazelcast/docs/design/sql/05-dml.md

 Eventual errors from type mismatch between declared and actual types are deferred to statement execution.

 The way the data is serialized is expressed via DDL.
 Depending on the nature of stored objects that information can be encoded either in column names or using `OPTIONS` clause.
+To avoid name clashes, so called _external_ tables are created in dedicated schema named `public`.

 #### 1.1.1 Key-Value storage
 The serialization formats of key and value are specified separately.
 To determine whether given field belongs to key or